thedges/PSMapComponents/README.md

 * <b>PSRelatedListMap</b> - component to plot on map location of child records based on parent record
 * <b>PSRecordLocator</b> - component to plot on map current location of record; also can move map and set current location
 * <b>PSAccessTracker</b> - invisible component to capture the latitude/longitude (and optionally, street address) of person accessing the record
+* <b>PSFlowMap</b> - component to add to Flow screen to get address details and lat/lng for a defined point on map.

 <b>Dependency:</b> Install the [LightningStrike.io](https://github.com/thedges/Lightning-Strike) and [PSCommon](https://github.com/thedges/PSCommon) packages first